Understanding your customers is like navigating a puzzle. Just when you think you've got a clear path, you encounter unexpected twists and turns.

 A rating scale question with an open-ended question gives you both quantitative data (ratings) and qualitative feedback (text responses) for a well-rounded understanding of your customer service performance.

-3. Open-ended customer satisfaction questionnaire.
+Open-ended customer satisfaction questionnaire.

-Open-ended questions cannot be answered with a simple "yes" or "no" response, or a single predetermined choice.
 They are designed to encourage detailed and thoughtful answers, providing you with richer information and a deeper understanding of the respondent's experience, opinions, or feelings.

-Here are some key characteristics of open-ended questions:
+Some key characteristics of open-ended questions:

 - Use question words like "why," "how," or "what."
 These words prompt elaboration and go beyond a simple yes/no response.